just-dandi/dandi/README.md

 - Automatic path parameter, query parameter, and body model mapping and validation
 - Support for automatically generating [HAL](http://stateless.co/hal_specification.html) output

+### Model Building and Validation

+- Robust set of decorators for defining models and validation metadata
+- Automatically construct model class instances from JSON objects or POJOs
+- Convert from objects using a different property key casing (e.g. `snake_case` to `camelCase`)

 ### Misc

 - `Disposable` interface and utilities for managing disposable resources